atikurajib/Basic-Coding-Problems/README.md

 # Basic Coding Problems

 Welcome to the "Basic Coding Problems" repository!
-This repository contains a collection of simple coding problems in four popular programming languages: **C**, **Java**, **JavaScript**, and **Python**.
+This repository contains a collection of simple coding problems in four popular programming languages: **Java**,**Python** and **JavaScript**.
 These problems are designed to help beginners practice fundamental programming concepts and improve their problem-solving skills.

 ## Repository Structure

 The repository is organized into directories for each language:

-- `C/` – Basic coding problems in C.
 - `Java/` – Basic coding problems in Java.
+- `Python/` – Basic coding problems in Python.
 - `JavaScript/` – Basic coding problems in JavaScript.
-- `Python/` – Basic coding problems in Python.

 ## Problem Categories